Modern Architecture Tours of Palm Springs, California

 Drawn by the growing need for homes and buildings, as well as the extraordinary desert landscape and the city's unrestrained spirit of reinvention, architects came to Palm Springs, too, where they embarked on an extraordinary experiment.
 The results of this experiment were thousands of bold, innovative structures that expressed the spirit of their unique time and place.

 Desert Modernism took its cues from the ideas of early modernists like Le Corbusier, Walter Gropius, Mies van der Rohe, Marcel Breuer and Frank Lloyd Wright.
-Its style grew out of a confluence of forces that began with the pure vision of talented architects and incorporated the tastes and expectations of Hollywood celebrities, affluent snow birds, busy home builders, booming businesses and an aspiring post-war middle class.
+Its style grew out of a confluence of forces that began with the pure vision of talented architects and incorporated the tastes and expectations of Hollywood celebrities, affluent snowbirds, busy home builders, booming businesses, and an aspiring post-war middle class.

 The buildings that resulted were new and original.
 They reflected and enhanced the stark beauty of their desert environments.
 They featured honest materials such as glass, wood, steel, stone and concrete that were both beautiful and essential.
 They assumed an integral role in the aesthetic space between sand, mountain and sky, and they expressed an understated sense of style that replaced ostentation with the inherent drama of quality design.